Our story is written in ink.

 HEM’s 2012 asset purchase of the business now known as Huber Specialty Hydrates becomes core part of its FRA unit, bolstered in 2016 by the acquisition of Martinswerk, which establishes HEM as a global FRA leader.

 Huber marks its 135th anniversary in 2018.
+In 2019, HEM enters the agricultural space with the acquisition of Miller Chemical & Fertilizer, LLC.
 The Huber portfolio today consists of CP Kelco, Huber Engineered Materials, Huber Engineered Woods and Huber Resources Corp.